adamsigal/sarl-train/README.md

 ## Getting Started
 This repository is organized in two parts: CrowdNav/crowd_sim/ folder contains the simulation environment and CrowdNav/crowd_nav/ folder contains codes for training and testing the policies.
 Details of the simulation framework can be found [here](CrowdNav/crowd_sim/README.md).
 Below are the instructions for training and testing policies, and they should be executed inside the crowd_nav/ folder.
-Note that in this repo 3 pretrained models are included: LM-SARL, Multi-SARL, and Transfer-SARL
+Note that in this repo 3 pretrained models are included: SARL (baseline), SARL (diverse), and SARL (curriculum+diverse)

 From the **main `sarl-train` directory**, navigate to the crowd_nav folder.
 ```